 Role What they do Guidance Officer provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed as part of the counselling process.
-Deputy Principal lead role for implementation of Positive Behaviour for Learning (PB4L) monitors student attendance data, arranges intervention for students in Years Prep - Year 6.
+Deputy Principal lead role for implementation of Positive Behaviour for Learning (PBL) monitors student attendance data, arranges intervention for students in Years Prep - Year 6.
 Year Level Coordinators As the school grows to have several classes per year level, Year Level Coordinators will be implemented.
-They will: be responsible for student welfare at each year level provide continuity of contact for students and their families through the seven years of primary schooling ensure students feel safe and comfortable and want to come to school nurture a sense of belonging to the year level and school.
-Diverse Learning Team responsible for identification of support measures for at risk students.
-Collaboratively creates student support plans with teaching staff Collaboratively creates student support plans with teaching staff, parents and carers Links families with additional services
+They will: • be responsible for student welfare at each year level • provide continuity of contact for students and their families through the seven years of primary schooling • ensure students feel safe and comfortable and want to come to school • nurture a sense of belonging to the year level and school.
+Student Intervention Team responsible for identification of support measures for at risk students.
+Collaboratively creates student support plans with teaching staff, parents and carers Links families with additional services

-Nirimba State Primary School implements Social & Emotional Learning, to support all student's engagement and wellbeing at school.
+Nirimba State Primary School implements the department's Respectful Relationships Program, to support all student's engagement and wellbeing at school.
 It is also important for students and parents to understand there are regional and statewide support services also available to supplement the school network.
-These include Principal Advisor Student Protection, Mental Health Coach, Autism Coach, Inclusion Coach, Success Coach, Advisory Visiting Teachers and Senior Guidance Officers.
-For more information about these services and their roles, please speak with a member of the Diverse Learning Team.
+These include Principal Advisor Student Protection, Principal Advisor Mental Health, Principal Advisor Autism, Principal Advisor Inclusive Education, Advisory Visiting Teachers, Speech Language Pathologist, Physiotherapists, Occupational Therapists and Senior Guidance Officers.
+For more information about these services and their roles, please speak with a member of the Student Intervention Team.